helenahartmann/awesome-PhD/README.md

 - [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/): There are loads of cheat sheets to help you find your way around in R.
 - [STATCHECK](www.statcheck.io): To check a PDF, DOCX or HTML file for errors in statistical reporting, upload it to Statcheck.
 Some journals even officially request this now (e.g., Psychological Science).

+### Career

+- [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.

 ### Crediting

 - [CITATION DIVERSITY STATEMENT](https://pubmed.ncbi.nlm.nih.gov/32762966/): To increase awareness about citation bias and mitigate it, by checking for and transparently reporting proportions of citing male and female first and last authors, use the citation diversity statement by Zurn et al. (2020, TICS).
+- [CITATION GECKO](https://citationgecko.azurewebsites.net/): "Gecko is here to help you find the most relevant papers to your research and give you a more complete sense of the research landscape."
 - [CREDIT AUTHOR STATEMENT](https://www.elsevier.com/authors/policies-and-guidelines/credit-author-statement): Use the CRedit Author Statement by Brandt et al. (2015, Learned Publishing) to report each author’s proper contribution to a manuscript.
 - [TENZING](https://rollercoaster.shinyapps.io/tenzing/): Use the Tenzing ShinyApp for quickly and easily documenting contributorship.